 Slapton Parish Recreation Ground

-Following the relaxation of Covid guidelines and the re-opening of the recreation ground, Slapton Parish Council would like to draw to the attention of all of those people that enjoy using the recreation ground and play equipment, that a set of guidelines have been produced.
-The guidelines can be viewed here.
+Slapton Parish Council would like to draw to the attention of all of those people that enjoy using the recreation ground and play equipment, that a set of guidelines have been produced.
+The guidelines are on signs in the recreation ground or can be viewed here.

 Property and Land Security